 Kim Possible: The title character's battle suit was meant to be a one-shot Eleventh Hour Superpower in the Grand Finale; its enhanced strength, speed and other nifty abilities allowing her to put a definitive beatdown on arch foe Shego, and then ride off into the sunset... er... prom.
 Then the show was Un-Cancelled and the writers had to deal with a weapon that would let Kim curb stomp her entire rogues gallery.
 Solution: Split time between making excuses to not put on the suit and having bad guys try and steal it.
 Up until the other Grand Finale, where Warhok is strong enough to take Kim out, suit or not.
 Of course then Ron's Story Breaker Power kicks fully in...

-The Elements of Harmony are explicitly stated to be the most powerful magic in Equestria, and have swiftly defeated every villain they've been used against.
+The Elements of Harmony are explicitly stated to be the most powerful magic in Equestria, and swiftly defeated every villain they've been used against.
 Thus the conflict revolves around actually getting to them, and then making sure they work properly (as they effectively weaponise The Power of Friendship).
-In the Season 4 premiere the Mane Six sacrifice the elements by returning the items to its source, the Tree of Harmony, rendering them no longer usable.
+In the Season 4 premiere the Mane Six sacrifice the elements by returning the items to its source, the Tree of Harmony, rendering them no longer usable, but in the season 4 finale are replaced by the even more broken Rainbow Power that when used was an Instant-Win Condition for the two-part conflict.

 Discord is a Reality Warper so powerful he's almost omnipotent.
-The Elements of Harmony are the only thing that threaten him, as he's so far beyond the power of everyone else, including fellow heavy hitters like Celestia and Luna, that it's almost funny.
+The Elements of Harmony are initially the only thing that threaten him, as he's so far beyond the power of everyone else, and his powers are so divergent from everyone else's, that it's almost funny.
 As of "Keep Calm and Flutter On" Fluttershy has made him value his friendship with her too much to risk angering her by returning to his villainous ways.
+Not to mention that being a being of Chaos, he isn't likely to actually help out in solving problems instantly.

 The Sword of Omens from ThunderCats kept getting new powers so it could be the solution to so many plots as the series wore on that it became this.
 Even when it was destroyed, they just reforged it again.